navneetarakony/OutService/Technical-excercise-SJ-2/DESIGN.md

 Key Considerations -
 1. Client device sending data to the stats service using REST API - The other alternative was to use a websocket.
 But that would require the stats service to have a many open connects as the number of devices.
 2. I am not persisting very granular data about the user in case he/she is not changing the state of the application (ie. stream, device etc).
 This helps in scaling the DB entries thereby supporting more clients.
+3. There are foreign key constraints with respect to getting device details and User information.
+This was designed this way because looking up the device info for a particular device id is a relatively infrequent operation.
+Also user info can be looked up just once while starting a session (only for UX).

 Scalability options -
 1. A SQL DB can handle upto 200-300k reads, but this is a write heavy system.
 In case the requirement is to handle more clients at an instant, we can have the following options implemented -